jasoncolburne/howto/README.md

 # How-to
 How to do various things.
-I'd recommend going through them in the order provided.

 1. [Write Code](coding/README.md)
 1. [Build a Server and Homelab](https://github.com/jasoncolburne/homelab)